MARY & AMIRA

 AMIRA on MARY:

 I want to say thank you.
-I was alone and I didn’t know what happened to make Mary came into my life at a difficult time.
-I want to tell you: I can’t believe some people can help here.
-When I spoke to my family, sometimes friends and family call me, I say Mary is my best friend.
+I was alone and I didn’t know what happened to make Mary came into my life at such a difficult time.
+I want to tell you: I can’t believe some people can help so much here.
+When I speak to my family, I say Mary is my best friend.